History Files

 AD 17th Century - 1894

-Situated in western Africa, the Fon kingdom of Dahomey (or Abomey in its earliest years) was formed by a mixture of various local ethnic groups on the Abomey plain.
-The tribal groups, possibly forced to move due to the slave trade, coalesced around a highly centralised, strict military culture which was aimed at securing and eventually expanding the borders of the small kingdom.
-It also practised human sacrifice in large numbers and traded captives to the slave traders who prospered along its coastline, which was part of the notorious Slave Coast.
+Situated in West Africa, the Fon kingdom of Dahomey (or Abomey in its earliest years) was formed by a mixture of various local ethnic groups on the Abomey plain.
+These tribal groups had possibly been forced to move due to the slave trade, after which they coalesced around a highly centralised, strict military culture which was aimed at securing and eventually expanding the borders of the small kingdom.

 When the Nubians conquered Meroë at the start of the sixth century BC, some of the Meroë fled west and ended up establishing themselves in what is now Nigeria and Benin.
 This is known because the priesthood in these countries uses technical words which are Semitic.
 One of these is 'Al' as a prefix, used in the names of their spirits (angels).
-The word also lent itself to the name of the medieval state of Alodia.
+The word also lent itself to the name of the medieval state of Alodia (not to be confused with the state of Allada).
+How much of this survived into the seventeenth century AD is unclear.

 by c.1650